deepmodeling/deepks-kit/docs/source/installation.rst

 DeePKS-kit
 ------------

 DeePKS-kit is a pure python library so it can be installed following the standard `git clone` then `pip install` procedure.
-Note that the main requirements `pytorch` will not be installed automatically so you will need to install them manually in advance.
+Note that the two main requirements `pytorch` and `ABACUS` will not be installed automatically so you will need to install them manually in advance.
 Below is a more detailed instruction that includes installing the required libraries in the environment.

 We use `conda` here as an example.
 So first you may need to install `Anaconda <https://docs.anaconda.com/anaconda/install/>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.